zhengkai15/awesome-atmos/README.md

   * [pyproj](https://github.com/pyproj4/pyproj):Python interface to PROJ (cartographic projections and coordinate transformations library).
   * [DASK](https://dask.org/): advanced parallelism for analytics, enabling performance at scale for the tools you love.
   * [tobac](https://github.com/climate-processes/tobac): tobac is a Python package for identifiying, tracking and analysing of clouds in different types of gridded datasets, i.e. 3D model output from cloud resolving model simulations or 2D data of satellite observations.
+  * [ecCodes](https://github.com/ecmwf/eccodes.git): ecCodes is a package developed by ECMWF which provides an application programming interface and a set of tools for decoding and encoding messages in the following formats: GRIB
+  * [grib tools](https://confluence.ecmwf.int/display/ECC/GRIB+tools+examples) :Command line tools examples for GRIB data process

 ## Machine Learning
   * [hageleslag](https://github.com/djgagne/hagelslag): Hagelslag is an object-based severe storm hazard forecasting system